MomsFriendlyDevCo/Momsronomicon/README.md

 | CRUD                  | Create, Read, Update, Destroy - The four operations that (most) controllers in an MVC application should implement for all tables to be considered complete.
 | DB                    | DataBase.
 Used interchangeably.
 | Dev                   | Developer.
 You.
+| DevOps                | A different breed of a developer.
+DevOps is primerily concerned with system deployment and maintenance of Dev produced products.
 | Epochs / Epoc         | A method of storing time.
 An Unix Epoch is equal to the number of seconds since 1970-01-01 00:00:00 in UTC
 | Git                   | A package management system.
 Known for being developed by Linus Torvalds and its excessive use of tree diagrams in its documentation.
 | GitHub                | Website specializing in the storage of Git Repos